BuildOnViction/docs/docs/general/tomomaster.md

 # [Settings](https://master.testnet.tomochain.com/setting)
-### Network provider
+### Network Provider
-Use settings to select the network provider you are using for TomoMaster.
+Use settings to select the network provider you are using for TomoMaster (e.g., Metamask, TomoChain Testnet, Custom Network).

-### Account infos
+### Account Infos
 This section will show you information about your public address and TOMO balance.